Smarter workers, fewer layoffs and more quitters: a tough talent market for employers.

 Unemployment: Way down

 The simplest measure of labor supply is, of course, the unemployment rate, which essentially indicates the volume of willing labor that is not currently put to use.
-So, a quick recap: After a dramatic surge during the recession, unemployment in the U.S. peaked at 10% before gradually recovering to a low of 3.7% in November 2018.
-The latest confirmed number is 3.8% in December.
-This is below where we were pre-recession back in May 2007.
+So, a quick recap: After a dramatic surge during the recession, unemployment in the U.S. peaked at 10% before gradually recovering to a current low of 3.6% in May 2019.
+This is well below where we were pre-recession back in May 2007.
 (Note that I plotted the unemployment rate on the right-hand axis.)

 Layoffs: Way down too